 In West Virginia, the Federal Bonding Program is a joint effort between WorkForce West Virginia and the U.S. Department of Labor.
-Fidelity bonds are free of charge for any employee or employer, but can be used only in employment-related situations where fidelity bonding is required as a condition of individual employment.
+Fidelity bonds are free of charge for any employee or employer.
+They can be used for any job, any employer and by any job seeker if there are any barriers to employment present.
 Bonds cannot be resold or transferred.

 Bonding is a unique way WorkForce West Virginia and the U.S. Department of Labor can help ex-offenders, welfare recipients, people with a history of substance abuse, eligible youth and others having trouble getting jobs they deserve because they are ineligible for commercial bonding.
 Employers get the worker’s skills, abilities and knowledge without the risk of potential employee dishonesty.
 There are no forms for the employer to sign, and no processing to delay matters — the bond can go into effect instantly.
 Bond issuance represents confidence in jobseekers experiencing difficulty in getting a job that proves they can be a productive worker.

 Bonds issued by the Federal Bonding Program serve as a job placement tool, guaranteeing to employers the job honesty of any at-risk jobseeker.
 Employers receive the bonds free of charge as an incentive to hire hard-to-place job applicants.
 The program was designed to reimburse employers for loss due to employee theft of money or property with no deductible amount becoming the employer’s liability.

 A total of $5,000 bond coverage is usually issued, with NO DEDUCTIBLE amount of liability for the employer.
 Once the date is set for the applicant to start work, the bond can be issued immediately.
 The employer signs NO papers.